History & Evolution of Big Cat Rescue

 Since those early years the sanctuary has pursued its vision of ending the abuse and abandonment of captive exotic animals and promoting preservation of the species in the wild.
 We do this by being an “educational sanctuary” with the dual mission of (a) giving our cats the best care we can while (b) educating the public on the plight of these animals so that some day there will be no need for a sanctuary to exist.

 Increasingly the plight of these wonderful animals is resonating with the general public.
 As a result, recently our efforts, and those of others like us, to encourage laws forbidding breeding and exotic pet ownership have met with escalating success.
 State after state has passed laws banning ownership of big cats.
 They vary in effectiveness largely due to what “exemptions” from the law are allowed.
 But, the trend in state law and public opinion is clear.
-In 2012, working with a coalition of other animal protection organizations, a federal bill banning possession and breeding except in very limited circumstances was passed.
+In Dec.
+2022, working with a coalition of other animal protection organizations since 1998, a federal bill banning public contact with or private possession of big cats was passed.
+It was called the Big Cat Public Safety Act.

 As we have become a leading and very visible voice not only in support of such legislation, but being asked by legislators to help draft the bills, the breeders, exotic pet owners and exhibitors have attacked me.
 Lacking substantive arguments in support of their beliefs and activities, which I believe are based on selfish enjoyment of having the animals and/or financial gain, they have spent considerable energy attacking me personally and our sanctuary.